Skip to Main Content

 Information for students about Library support for FYS

-Below are some actions considered as plagiarism at Transylvania University.
+Below are some actions considered to be plagiarism at Transylvania University:

 For more information about types of academic dishonesty and consequences of academic dishonesty at Transylvania University, consult Transylvania University's Academic Integrity Policy.